 As you continue eastward on the highway, waterfalls and trailheads will beckon you to pull over.
 Be sure to answer the call of Multnomah Falls, the 620-foot-tall beauty that’s both accessible and immense.
 Whether you wander the trails here or just stay at the bottom, don’t feel you have to stretch your legs — it’s only another 40 minutes’ drive to Hood River, where you’ll spend the rest of the day.

-Note: Access to Multnomah Falls is currently limited due to wildfire damage.
-As of March 28, 2018, the Multnomah Falls Lodge, front plaza and lower viewing platform are open.
-Trails, Benson Bridge and the upper viewing platform are closed as they undergo repairs, and the area is inaccessible via the Historic Columbia River Highway.
+Editor’s note: Access to Multnomah Falls is limited due to wildfire damage.
+As of Aug.
+15, 2018, the Multnomah Falls Lodge, gift shop, information center, lower viewing platform and trail to Benson Bridge are open, but are only accessible via the Interstate-84 lot.
+All other trails and the upper viewing platform are closed as they undergo repairs.
 For more information, visit the U.S. Forest Service’s website.

 Upon arrival in Hood River, you’ve got decisions to make: If it’s breezy, and you want to try kiteboarding at the sport’s most windswept location, take a lesson and/or rent gear from Kite the Gorge.
 But if the air is still, ask the outfitter about stand-up paddleboarding, a popular way to enjoy the water and work those abs.
 Or, to really get the stomach going, head to Full Sail Brewing, right along the river, for lunch or a brewery tour and tasting.
 Sipping on Session Lager in the sunshine is a tempting way to enjoy the day, but don’t stop there; the patio at the historic Columbia Gorge Hotel is an equally great place to enjoy the sunset with dinner before turning in for the night.